Skip to main content

 • The Warriors go with Aday Mara, and the Thunder go for Yaxel Lendeborg: Mara just feels like such a great fit for Steve Kerr’s system given his fantastic passing ability, and the Warriors also need a big man.
 Yaxel to OKC is perfect.
 He was telling me about dreaming of playing with Shai Gilgeous-Alexander back in March.

-• The Bucks have options at No. 15: Milwaukee brought in Labaron Philon for a workout during the pre-draft process, so I’m assuming they like him.
+• The Bucks have options at No. 13: Milwaukee brought in Labaron Philon for a workout during the pre-draft process, so I’m assuming they like him.
 The other guys they brought in for workouts are already gone in this projection (Acuff, Brown, and Lendeborg), and I doubt Cenac is a realistic option here.
 The Bucks already have two pretty good guards in Ryan Rollins and Kevin Porter Jr., and they also added another developmental guard in Kasparas Jakucionis in the Giannis trade.
-Morez Johnson and Karim Lopez could also make sense here.
+Oh yeah, Tyler Herro is back in Milwaukee now, too.
+Morez Johnson, Hannes Steinbach, and Karim Lopez could also make sense here.
+Steinbach is my pick in this mock for his elite rebounding and ability to play either front court spot.

 • I have no idea what the Bulls do at No. 15: I think Chicago would run to select Morez Johnson or Aday Mara, but both are off the board in this projection.
-I have Hannes Steinbach tabbed here.
-He’s one of my favorite players in the class (No. 10 on my final board), but he’s not exactly the defensive anchor the Bulls need next to Caleb Wilson long-term.
+I have Labaron Philon tabbed here because this just seems like the right range for him even if it’s not my personal favorite landing spot.
 It’s worth noting the Bulls added another center on Monday by taking on Nic Claxton from the Nets in the three-team Julius Randle deal.
 I have no idea which way new top executive Bryson Graham would be leaning if the board breaks like this.

 • Chris Cenac falls: I put Cenac top-20 a couple days ago, but that feels a bit too rich.
 He feels like a little bit of a project as a toolsy big man who needs to develop both physically and mentally right now.
 Cenac drops to the Knicks at No. 24 in this mock while San Antonio goes with a more ready-made contributor in Baylor wing Cam Carr.